melvic-ybanez/archia/README.md

 println(jsonString)
 ```

-The transformer will then produce the following JSON string:
+For instance, the first example would produce the following JSON string:
 ```json
 {
    "query": {